Riggen counts the main components in his musical career as the ensembles he has founded, co-founded, or conducted.

 ---------------------------------------------------------------------------------------------------------------------

-As of August 2021, Riggen is now the Director of Jazz at Baker College Prep.
+From August 2021 to July 2025, Riggen served as the Director of Jazz at Baker College Prep.

-Employed by Jazz Empowers to head up this South Side charter school's band program, Riggen's role here is close to that of a traditional band director.
+Employed by Jazz Empowers to head up this South Side charter school's band program, Riggen's role here was closer to that of a traditional band director.

-Responsible for teaching students musical excellence from their very first note, Riggen has been able to produce a competitive jazz program
+Responsible for teaching students musical excellence from their very first note, Riggen has been able to produced a competitive jazz program

 |